playframework/play-samples/README.md

     ]
   }
 }
 ```

+`TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384` is a strong cipher suite recommended by the NSA Suite B RFC.
+(However, note that Bruce Schneier believes that the [ECC constants have been manipulated](https://www.schneier.com/blog/archives/2013/09/the_nsa_is_brea.html#c1675929) by the NSA.)
+Note that you need the JCE Unlimited Policy files in order to use this cipher suite.

 Normally you would use [Play WS](http://www.playframework.com/documentation/2.3.x/ScalaWS) in the context of a Play application, but it can also be run directly from `Main`.